63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 And how beautiful would it be to place some antique garden urns or statues close by to enhance the overall look with some sculptural elements?

-Elegant Benches with Storage Beneath the Seat
+Benches with Hidden Storage Underneath

 I really enjoy benches with storage underneath the seat, especially in beautiful gardens and other useful spots.
 They’re not only a comfy place to sit, but they also come in handy for storing cushions, throws, and gardening tools.